-Figure 14.
-The adjustable FUNNEL method
+Figure 18.
+An adjustable FUNNEL method

-The visualization of the FUNNEL method results is considered in Fig. 13.
-Let the solution to the problem, dotted line in fig. 13, has a 'strong inertia' thus leaving the desired area.
-The interpretation shows that the fitness function in this example should be shifted as shown in fig. 14, and then the solutions will go the desired direction.
+The visualization of the FUNNEL method results is considered in Fig. 17.
+Let the solution to the problem, dotted line in fig. 17, has a 'strong inertia force' thus leaving the desired area.
+The interpretation shows that the fitness function in this example should be shifted as shown in fig. 18, and then the solutions will go the desired direction.
 We use only a set of static pictures but it is obvious that multimedia and visualization of dynamic processes will make greater effect.
 The hope is to realize it in ongoing projects.